-When planning a trip to Portugal, the capital Lisbon and well-known city Porto are usually front of mind, along with the dreamy Algarve coast.
-One hidden gem which is often overlooked is Coimbra (pronounced āKo-imm-bruhā).
-Whilst Portuguese people are very familiar with the city and its rich history, it still remains under the radar for most tourists.
+When planning a trip to Portugal, most travellers immediately think of Lisbon, Porto, and the dreamy Algarve coast.
+Yet tucked between these famous destinations lies a hidden gem often overlooked: Coimbra (pronounced โKoโimmโbruhโ).
+Whilst Portuguese people are very familiar with the city and its rich history, it still remains under the radar for most international tourists.

-I’d never actually heard of Coimbra until my husband and I started researching where we could visit on the train line between Porto and Lisbon.
-In this post, Iām going to give you a brief history of Coimbra, share some of its highlights and let you know why it would be a fantastic addition to your Portugal itinerary.
+Iโll admit โ I hadnโt heard of Coimbra myself until my husband and I began researching stops along the train route between Porto and Lisbon.
+In this post, Iโll share a snapshot of Coimbraโs fascinating past, highlight its mustโsee attractions, and explain why it deserves a spot on your Portugal itinerary.

 Disclaimer: This post contains affiliate links, which means that I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 This helps to keep the blog running and growing, with lots of free content for you to enjoy.